What Do Wolf Spiders Look Like?

 You may find wolf spiders hiding in suburban gardens.
 They don’t spin spider webs and instead live in burrows underground.
 When the weather gets cold, they will look for warmer habitats and may find their way into your home.
 When inside, they might gravitate to window sills, basements, houseplants, and garages.

 Wolf spiders have venom that is injected when they bite.
-They do not actively seek out humans to bite, but if provoked or scared, they will bite.
-If you are bitten by a wolf spider you should seek out medical attention.
-Wolf bites will become swollen and inflamed.
+While these spiders do not actively seek out humans to bite, if provoked or threatened, they will bite.
+If you are bitten by a wolf spider, you should seek out medical attention as soon as possible.
+Wolf spider bites will become swollen and inflamed.
 You may feel sick to your stomach, experience dizziness, rapid pulse, and necrosis.
-The side effects can last up to ten days!
+The side effects of these bites can last up to ten days!